GLOBAL MARKETS-Growth jitters trip stumbling stocks and bonds

-LONDON/HONG KONG, Sept 6 (Reuters) - Global stocks fell on Wednesday after faltering growth in China and Europe heightened concerns about broader economic momentum, while the dollar firmed as investors weighed up the outlook for Federal Reserve interest rates.
+LONDON, Sept 6 (Reuters) - The Wall Street open was set to mirror global stock declines on Wednesday after faltering growth in China and Europe heightened concerns about broader economic momentum, as investors weighed up the outlook for Federal Reserve interest rates.

-European stocks declined, extending losses for a sixth consecutive session, dragged lower by global economic slowdown fears and higher crude prices.
+European stocks extended losses for a sixth consecutive session, dragged lower by global economic slowdown fears and higher crude prices.

 German industrial orders fell more than expected in July, the federal statistics office said.
 Euro zone construction PMIs and retail sales data are due later in the day.